RobinBoers/school.geheimesite.nl/4VWO/TW3/Engels.md

 - Too spiritual to take on a good job

 > Satire(?): you're not very smart if after years of studying logic you don't progress.
 Also not taking on a job can be seen as not smart.
-> Or just as a sign of being humble
+> Or it's just as a sign of being humble.

 ##### Appearance